justindujardin/mathy/libraries/website/docs/envs/poly_simplify.md

 ## Win Conditions

-A problem is considered solved when there are no remaining like terms in the expression, and all terms are expressed in a simple way.
+Solve problems by combining all like terms in the provided expression.

 ### No Like Terms

-Terms are like when they share a common variable and exponent and are connected by an addition or subtraction.
+Terms are like when connected by an addition or subtraction, and both terms share a variable and exponent.

 Examples